Robin

 Pottery”.

-Since then he has made “Beginning
+Since then he made “Beginning

 to Throw on the Potter's Wheel”, and “Advanced

 Throwing”.
-The
+The videos are now

-videos and now DVDs are commercially available through
+downloadable files and are commercially available through

 ceramic historical and technical research, and an ongoing studio